Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Homomorphic Encryption and Distance-based Distributed Formation Control with Estimator

 For detailed analysis on this formation graph, on the characterization of infinitesimally rigid formation and on the standard gradient-based distributed formation control, we refer interested readers to \cite{de2016distributed,AnYuFiHe08,oh2015}.

 Assuming that every agent is described by a kinematic point and evolves according to a single integrator, the standard distance-based gradient control law for maintaining the formation is given by

 where $\tilde{z}$ is the stacked vector of $||z_k||^{-1}$, $c_1$ is a constant gain, $e=\text{col}_k\{\|z_k\|-d_k^*\}$ is the column vector of the distance error at every edge with $d_k^*$ as the desired distance for the $k$-th edge, $D_z$ and $D_{\bar z}$ represent the block diagonal matrix of $z$ and $\bar z$, respectively.
 When there is no discrepancy on the distance constraint between pairing agents in all edges and no measurement noise, the control law \eqref{eq:final_controller_formation} ensures local exponential stability to the equilibrium set $\mathcal D$, e.g., the desired formation shape is attained.
+However, this nice stability property is destroyed when there is a discrepancy/disagreement of the desired distance by agents in an edge.
+It can happen, for instance, when there is a constant bias in the local range sensor systems.
+In this paper, we will adopt the solution that is proposed in \cite{marina2015} where a distributed dynamic estimator is deployed to one of the agents in every edge.
+Particularly, we will adopt the computation of the distributed dynamic estimator in the cloud that is secured by encryption.